 Then just when you think you’ve seen your quota of the marvellous sights, the cruise takes you to Cambodia and there is Angkor Wat, the largest religious monument in the world.

-And the breath-taking moments keep on coming – you’ll gasp as you enter the bewildering Ha Long Bay, known for its emerald waters and towering limestone islands – around 2,000 of them!
+And the breath-taking moments keep on coming – you may well gasp as you enter beautiful Ha Long Bay, which is known for its emerald waters and towering limestone islands – there are around 2,000 of them.

 Holiday idea: Grand tour of Indochina